Akii/blog/posts/2017-06-04-eventsourcing-in-haskell.markdown

         Just u  -> -- Now what
 ```

-That's an obvious contraction.
+That's an obvious contradiction.
 We're getting a `UserRegistered` event but the user is already registered!
-So there must be an error in the stream then, or an bug in the projection, who knows.
-Usually errors like these are not handled in projections however when dealing with loading aggregates I think it would be better
-to detect this, rather than ignoring it.
+So there must be an error in the stream then, or an bug in the projection.
+Usually errors like these are not handled in projections, however, when dealing with loading aggregates I think it would be better to detect this, rather than ignoring it.

-Now, how can we handle this then?
+Then how can we handle this?
 One obvious way is to throw an exception.
 Chicken, err, I mean `error` out.
 We can also incorporate failure into the aggregates projection type signature.
 So let's try that:

 ```haskell
 {-# LANGUAGE FlexibleContexts #-}